 The world is not the same world it was centuries ago when Buddhism began.
-Our water is not the same, our air is not the same, even the human body is not the same.
+Our water is not the same; our air is not the same, even the human body is not the same.
 So too, our practice as Buddhist monks has changed.
-Yet, though practices have evolved, they have retained and perhaps further focused the integrity, or intention, of the practice.
-As such, though the life of a Tao Sangha monk has shifted, the heart is the same and the purpose is the same if not deeper.
+Though practices have evolved, they have retained and perhaps further focused the integrity, or intention, of the practice.
+As such, though the life of a Tao Sangha monk has shifted, the heart is the same, and the purpose is the same if not deeper.

-This path is transparent in my work as an author and speaker and I speak openly about it.
-Many people are very curious about Buddhism and so I am constantly asked questions.
-Growing up in Canada, I was strongly drawn to Japan and Buddhist practice and had many questions and misconceptions as well, so I really understand and appreciate this sense of wonder.
+This path is transparent in my work as an author and speaker, and I speak openly about it.
+Many people are very curious about Buddhism, and so I am always asked questions.
+Growing up in Canada, I was strongly drawn to Japan and Buddhist practice and had many questions and misconceptions as well, so I understand and appreciate this sense of wonder.

 For example, one does not “convert” to Buddhism.
 Tao Sangha practitioners are asked to keep, respect and deal with their tradition should they have one.
 And not to leave it, but to find a way to unify with it.
 Buddhism does not replace but deepens your spiritual practice.

 Living in Japan, and my continuing Buddhist practice with Tao Sangha are experiences that have transformed my thinking, my feelings, and my approach to my work and personal lives.
-Though these posts I wish to share my journey and my limited understanding of the teachings I have been so fortunate to receive.
+Through these posts, I wish to share my journey and my limited understanding of the teachings I have been so fortunate to receive.

-I believe that to live the life of a Tao Sangha monk is to live a spiritual life in the real-wold—a life of joy, sharing happiness and creating a bright future for all beings.
-A Tao Sangha monk is not only an exemplary practitioner but strives to be an exemplary human being with an uncompromising level of care for others, and an exemplary leader—never to be above others, nor below them, but as a layer of an onion gently presses on the next to stretch it in all directions, a Tao Sangha monk strives to lift others up to be their best selves, building their capacity and encouraging their growth and spiritual development.
+I believe that to live the life of a Tao Sangha monk is to live a spiritual life in the real-world—a life of joy, sharing happiness and creating a bright future for all beings.
+A Tao Sangha monk is not only an exemplary practitioner but strives to be an exemplary human being with an uncompromising level of care for others.
+To be an exemplary leader—never to be above others, nor below them, but as a layer of an onion gently pressing on the next to stretch it in all directions.
+A Tao Sangha monk strives to lift others up to be their best selves, building their capacity and encouraging their growth and spiritual development.

 It is not a life of isolation separated from the world, but conversely truly being in the world fully; participating in regular activities of life, while taking responsibility for holding one’s own ego.

-Just as many people hold the image of a monk described earlier, many also think of Buddhism as a religion or as mediation.
+Just as many people hold the image of a monk described earlier, many also think of Buddhism as a religion or as meditation.
 However, the core principle of Buddhism is the spiritual development of all beings.
 To develop spiritually is to understand oneself completely.
-Understanding yourself completely means being able to clearly recognize your own ego.
+Understanding yourself completely means being able to recognize your ego.